Best Small Dogs That Don’t Bark Much

 Can you train a small dog not to bark?

-You can usually reduce unnecessary barking with training, routine, and good management.
-But breed tendencies still matter, so starting with a lower-vocal breed often makes the process easier.
+You can often reduce unnecessary barking with training, routine, and good management.
+But breed tendencies still matter, which is why starting with a lower-vocal breed usually helps.

 Is a quiet small dog good for apartments?

 Usually, yes.
-A smaller dog with lower barking tendencies and manageable energy can be an excellent apartment fit.
-The best results usually come when both noise level and temperament match the home.
+A smaller dog with lower barking tendencies and manageable energy can be an excellent apartment fit, especially when noise and temperament match the home well.